vercidium-patreon/.github/profile/README.md

 - Modern voxel rendering featured in [this video](https://www.youtube.com/watch?v=40JzyaOYJeY)
 - Lag compensation and packet delay detection featured in [this article](https://www.patreon.com/posts/114736115)

 The Raytraced Audio plugin is not available yet.
-You can [register your expression of interest here](https://forms.gle/aJ8pGPmzMb8YoZHf9).
+You can [register your interest here](https://forms.gle/aJ8pGPmzMb8YoZHf9).

 If you're here for the free stuff, check out:
 - [Greedy Voxel Meshing](https://github.com/vercidium-patreon/meshing)